Mudlark: Mudlarks in the 18th and 19th centuries

 Mudlarks would search the muddy shores of the River Thames at low tide for anything that could be sold – sometimes, when occasion arose, pilfering from river traffic as well.
 By at least the late 18th century, people dwelling near the river could scrape a subsistence living this way.
-Mudlarks were usually either youngsters aged between 8 and 15, or the robust elderly, and though most mudlarks were male, girls and women were also scavengers.
+Mudlarks were usually either street children, youngsters aged between 8 and 15, or the robust elderly, and though most mudlarks were male, girls and women were also scavengers.

 Becoming a mudlark was usually a choice dictated by poverty and lack of skills.
 Work conditions were filthy and uncomfortable, as excrement and waste would wash onto the shores from the raw sewage and sometimes also the corpses of humans, cats and dogs.
 Mudlarks would often get cuts from broken glass left on the shore.
 The income generated was seldom more than meagre; but mudlarks had a degree of independence, since (subject to tides) the hours they worked were entirely at their own discretion and they also kept everything they made as a result of their own labour.